pytest-dev/pyfakefs/docs/usage.rst

 The setting defines how the dynamically loaded modules are cleaned up after the test to ensure that no patched modules can be used after the test has finished.
-The default (AUTO) currently depends on the availability of the `django` module, DELETE will delete all dynamically loaded modules and RELOAD will reload them.
+The default (ModuleCleanupMode.AUTO) currently depends on the availability of the `django` module, DELETE will delete all dynamically loaded modules and RELOAD will reload them.
 Under some rare conditions, changing this setting may help to avoid problems related to incorrect test cleanup.